Teryl/CTDepression/game_wiki.md

 One day, the IT department sends you a calculator, explaining how it should make your job much more efficient.
 All you have to do is create equations to match numbers given to you, and your client will be sent to the afterlife!
 Like taking candy from a baby! ~~Or lives, for that matter.~~

-## Motivations
+## Motivation
 This game is aimed to help primary school kids with their mental calculations.
 As many kids struggle to find the motivation to study, we have created a game that tests their abilities in Math, and at the same time giving them a purpose to do so through a fun game.

 For instance, Frinz (Primary 4), a brother of one of our members, struggles with multiplication and mental calculation.
 Although he does not have the drive to study, he loves playing games on his iPad and enjoys the adrenaline that comes with it.
 Taking inspiration from Frinz, we ensured that our game is entertaining and competitive, thus making it time-based and included interesting characters.

 <br>